miekg/pgo/README.md

 Start `pgod`: `sudo /cmd/pgod/pgod -c pgo.toml -d /tmp/pgo --debug`.
 That will output some debug data.

-In other words: it clones the repo, builds, pulls, and starts the containers.
+In other words: it clones the repo, pulls, and starts the containers.
 It then *tracks* upstream and whenever `compose.yaml` changes it will do a `down` and `up`.
 To force changes in that file you can use a `x-gpo-version` in the yaml and change that whenever you want to update "pgo"